happypandax/happypandax/docs/_sources/usage.rst.txt

 - Happypanda X Server
 	.. hint::

 		The backbone of everything.
-HPX won't function without this running.
+HPX and its associated client's won't function without this running.

-- Happypanda X Web client
+- Happypanda X Webclient
 	.. hint::

 		The default frontend that comes with HPX.
 A web-based (JS) frontend for HPX.